menny/menny.github.io/_posts/2020-03-30-ci-cd-ask-part1.md

 This is the first part out of three:

-1. CI - Continuous Integration.
+1. Continuous Integration, a.k.a _CI_.
-1. CD - Continuous Deployment.
+1. Continuous Deployment, a.k.a _CD_.
 1. Complimenting workflows.

 # Process